Available 24/7 Free Consultations

 National Car Accident Statistics

 Car accidents are one of the most common causes of death in the United States.
 Unfortunately, the number of deadly car accidents is increasing.
 According to the Insurance Information Institute, there was an 18.4 percent increase in the number of vehicle accident deaths in the U.S. in 2021 compared to the same six months in 2020.
 From 2011 to 2020, the fatality rate per 100 million vehicle miles traveled has increased from 1.10 to 1.37 – the highest the rate has been in 10 years.
 The rising number of fatal car accidents may be due in part to more distracted driving and cell phone use behind the wheel.
+In 2022 there were 43,000 fatal car accidents in the United States, that number is up from 38,000 in 2021.

 How to Avoid Getting Into a Car Accident in Connecticut